Making The Most Of Disruption With Crisis To Opportunity Mechanics

 Catch your old habits.
 Things are different now, the crisis has revealed a change that needs you to change with it.
 There will be plenty of things you do well and there will be things that you would have done well have it not been for this change of circumstances.
 The feedback you receive can feel like extra straws for the camel’s back however they are routes to better effectiveness.
 You have to be willing to listen and adapt when it becomes part of the change process.

 Best foot forward.
 During uncertain times, people, in general, are nervous and looking for leadership.
 We have the TV and the public figures offering their wisdom but when people go about their daily lives, they need leadership there too.
 This is where we come in, we can be a stable and optimistic force for positive change that people are looking for.
 This reflects on us and influences others to do the same.
 Be mindful of your language, adding to worries by mentioning your own is like adding another brick to the Jenga tower in people’s minds.
 Strength is integrity and that builds trust.

 Give it time.
-No-one is superhuman and this is not The Matrix.
+No one is superhuman and this is not The Matrix.
 We can’t just change something or learn a new skill straight away.
 The world is a psychical and slow-moving place.
 Processes, routines, things, all take time to adjust.
-If we apply ourselves and help others to do the same, the work will be done in time.
-No-one can make an effective change overnight, we have to train ourselves to behave in the desired way.
+If we can apply ourselves and then help others to do the same, the work will be done in time.
+No one can make an effective change overnight, we have to train ourselves to behave in the desired way.
 Self-guided adaptation has been at the root of evolution since it began, the laws of nature prefer systems that can move with the times.
 We can be the guiding force for that movement in the systems that we create.